 The new black sand beach at Kaimū bay is still very young.
 The black sand comes from the breaking down of black lava by the ocean

-5 good reasons for visiting Kaimū beach:
+5 good reasons to visit Kaimū beach

 - Kaimū beach is one of the best places to experience the continuous cycle of destruction and rebirth that gives the Big Island its almost magical atmosphere.
 You can see the destruction and creation with your own eyes.